gugarosa/opytimizer/README.md

 * Mix-and-match different strategies to solve your problem.
 * Because it is fun to optimize things.

-Read the docs at [opytimizer.recogna.tech](opytimizer.recogna.tech).
+Read the docs at [opytimizer.readthedocs.io](opytimizer.readthedocs.io).

 Opytimizer is compatible with: **Python 3.6** and **PyPy 3.5**.